paralax/ColossalOpera/intermediate/spoonerism.md

 * "Resident Pagan" (President Reagan)
 * "belly jeans" (jelly beans)

 Generating spoonerisms is kind of tricky, but follows a simple rule: swap the leading consonants of the two words.
-Programatically this is easy, adjusting spelling for the pronunciation is tougher (and out of scope for this challenge).
+Programmatically this is easy, adjusting spelling for the pronunciation is tougher (and out of scope for this challenge).

 # Input Description